aburrell/ocbpy/docs/examples/ex_rec.rst

 Retrieve a good OCB record
 --------------------------
 Continuing from the previous example, our next step is to get the first good OCB record.
-The :py:class:`ocbpy.OCBoundary` and :py:class:`ocbpy.EABoundary` objects start without any good indices chosen to allow you to specify your desired selection criteria.
+The :py:class:`~ocbpy._boundary.OCBoundary` and :py:class:`~ocbpy._boundary.EABoundary` objects start without any good indices chosen to allow you to specify your desired selection criteria.
 This section uses the ``ocb`` from the previous section (with default keyword arguements).

 ::